May 14, 2026

 Dragon

-Dragon runs on Windows and offers desktop speech recognition with custom voice commands for workflow automation.
+Dragon runs on Windows and Mac and offers desktop speech recognition with custom voice commands for workflow automation.
 The software achieves high accuracy under optimal conditions, though this requires extensive initial training.

 The software allows creation of custom vocabularies for industry terms and supports multiple microphone types within the same profile, making it suitable for specialized fields like legal or medical documentation where terminology accuracy matters.